mirkosignorelli/csv/README.md

 Data and `R` code to implement the statistical methodology, and reproduce the simulations and data analysis, presented in:

-Signorelli, M., Cutillo, L. (2021).
-On community structure validation in real networks. *Computational Statistics*.
+Signorelli, M., Cutillo, L. (2022).
+On community structure validation in real networks. *Computational Statistics*, 37, 1165–1183.

 You can read and download the paper (with open access) here: https://doi.org/10.1007/s00180-021-01156-6